axiomattik/skoveler/README.md

 If the user chose to continue as a guest, then a new empty user with the role of 'guest' is created in the database and the client is provided with a secret key.
 The guest account functions exactly as a real 'user' account, with perhaps some limitated privileges, but if the client loses the cookie secret, then any work associated with the guest account will not be recoverable using a username and password.

+## Roadmap

+- set up gulp for use with sass and js
+- entry page with optional login/registration
+- display user's novel

+## Profile / Settings

+At the moment there is a temptation to conflate a account profile with the account settings and display them on the same page.
+I think this would be a mistake.
+They ought to be physically distinct to avoid the implication that private account settings are publically available.

+### Profile

+- username
+- about
+- novels

+### Account Settings

+- username
+- email address
+- password
+- is\_public (whether or not profile can be viewed by other users)
+- notifications
+	- email updates
+	- notifications about other user's activity